RayMune/DigitalAfricaInitiative/README.md

 - Digital safety toolkits in local languages

 ### 3. **Enhancing Content Moderation and Platform Accountability**
+- Creating AI workflows that are open to more people
 - Community forums on fair and localized content policies
 - Submissions to platforms and regulators on user harms
 - Research on platform accountability in underrepresented areas

 ---

-## 💡 Hackathon Idea
+## 💡 CURRENT PROJECT

-**Project Title**: *“Jihami Hub: A Grassroots-Based Digital Safety Toolkit”*
+**Project Title**: *“Jihami Hub: A Grassroots-Based Digital Toolkit”*

-**Goal**: Build a mobile-first toolkit co-developed with community members and digital rights groups to help rural and peri-urban users detect, report, and recover from online harms.
+**Goal**: Build a mobile-first toolkit that is able to understand and output content in Kikuyu, Kiluhya and KiMIjikenda co-developed with community members and digital rights groups to help rural and peri-urban users learn, detect, report, and recover from online harms.

 **Impact**: Equip 5,000+ individuals with tools and resources to navigate digital threats, while feeding user feedback into national policy recommendations.